Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 Tea House Trek in Nepal with an open mind and a broad heart.
 "Nitty Gritty"

 Teahouses, guest houses, and hotels located along mountain trails provide trekkers with accommodation, meals, and socializing space.
-After the 2015 Earthquake, some of these places have been upgraded to nicer hotels.
-The accommodation options are typically simple and include twin rooms or dormitories, with shared toilets and bathrooms.
-The toilets are Western-style or squat style and the showers only have cold water.
-Hot water may be available for an additional fee.
-The sleeping rooms have beds and blankets but it is recommended to bring your own sleeping bag as it can get chilly at night.
-Sharing a room is common and there is no heating in the sleeping rooms.
+After the 2015 earthquake, some of these places have been upgraded to nicer hotels.
+The accommodation options are typically simple and include twin rooms with shared toilets and bathrooms, but some have attached bathrooms.
+The toilets are Western-style or squat-style, as are the hot showers.
+Hot water will be available for an additional fee.
+The sleeping rooms have beds and blankets, but it is recommended to bring your own sleeping bag as it can get chilly at night.
+There is no heating in the sleeping rooms.
+Typically, a stove of some kind heats and uses solar energy to light the dining area of teahouses.
+Most teahouses have a service to charge devices for a fee.
+Meals are served at communal tables where trekkers can share their experiences and discuss their journey.
+The menu options vary, but usually include a variety of food choices.
+Boiled water is often provided instead of plastic bottles, which is better for the environment, but there is usually a small fee for it.
+To ensure safe drinking water, it is recommended to bring your own water sterilizing tablets or a life straw.

-How Long is Langtang Valley?
+How long is the Langtang Valley Trek?

-The Langtang trek is a journey that covers a distance of 77 km/48 mi (including Kyanjin Ri peak).
+The Langtang Trek is a journey that covers a distance of 77 km/48 mi (including Kyanjin Ri Peak).
 On average, it takes 5-7 days to complete the trek, depending on factors such as trail conditions, weather, and personal pace.
 The route can be extended by adding side treks, increasing the total distance.

-How Difficult is Langtang Valley Trek?
+How difficult is the Langtang Valley Trek?

 No, it is not necessary to take a domestic flight to trek to the Langtang valley or Langtang region.
 The trek can be reached by taking a jeep or bus drive from Kathmandu.
 The journey starts with a drive from Kathmandu to Syabrubesi, which is the starting point of the trek.
 This will take around 7-8 hours by bus and around 6-7 hours by jeep.
 The journey by jeep or bus offers great landscapes and views of the Himalayas.